 Senior Lecturer in Computational and Data Science

-The Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS) seeks applicants for the position of Senior Lecturer in Computational and Data Science in the Institute for Applied Computational Science (IACS), with an expected start date of January 1, 2018.
+The Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS) seeks applicants for the position of Senior Lecturer in Computational Science and Data Science in the Institute for Applied Computational Science (IACS) (http://iacs.seas.harvard.edu), with an expected start date of July 1, 2019.
 The position is for five years and is renewable contingent upon performance, enrollments, and curricular need.

 The Senior Lecturer will have teaching responsibility for three computational or data science courses per year.
 In addition, the Senior Lecturer will assist in the development and implementation of the Institute’s curricular vision through collaboration with faculty partners in Computer Science, Applied Mathematics and Statistics, as well as other areas and institutes across Harvard.
-The Senior Lecturer will be a member of IACS and have an opportunity to shape Harvard University’s vision for education and research in the strategically important areas of computational and data science.
-Home to master’s programs in data science and computational science and engineering, IACS is a key member of the group leading the growth and development of computational science and data science education at Harvard University.
+The Senior Lecturer will be a member of the IACS team and have an opportunity to shape Harvard University’s vision for education and research in the strategically important areas of computational and data science.
+Home to a master’s program in computational science and engineering and data science, IACS is a key member of the group leading the growth and development of computational science and data science education at Harvard University.

 Duties and Responsibilities:

-- Curriculum development: assist IACS in the continuing assessment and improvement of the Institute’s curriculum in order to stay abreast of the latest developments in computational science and engineering, in particular with respect to the emerging field of data science; assist in development of computational content for existing courses across SEAS, and develop new courses as needed with a focus on hands-on, project-based classes that allow students to work collaboratively.
+- Curriculum development: assist IACS in the continuing assessment and improvement of the Institute’s curriculum in order to stay abreast of the latest developments in computational science and engineering and data science; assist in development of computational content for existing courses across SEAS, and develop new courses as needed with a focus on hands-on, project-based classes that allow students to work collaboratively.

-- Student advising: serve as an intellectual mentor and advisor to students; advise master’s students in their development of independent study projects and theses, develop proposals for integrated graduate training and faculty activities that provide research experiences and thesis projects for students, serve on admissions committee for master’s programs; review and approve student final exams and project presentations.
+- Student advising: serve as an intellectual mentor and advisor to students, advise master’s students in their development of independent study projects and theses, develop proposals for integrated graduate training and faculty activities that provide research experiences and thesis projects for students, serve on the admissions committee for master’s programs, and review and approve student final exams and project presentations.

 - Programmatic: contribute to the Institute’s extracurricular program of conferences, student competitions, open houses and workshops, advising sessions, special events, and co-curricular research and academic visits, with a goal of building community, skill and knowledge in computational and data science at Harvard.